Coping With Lessons We Never Want To Learn

 ‘But we learn, by the awful grace of God, we learn,’

-The horror I feel for the increasing universal chemical palliation of grief is due to the fact that the lessons with which I have recently been gifted are denied those who choose chemical anesthesia.
-Without enduring the awfulness of the feelings, there is no possibility of achieving the serenity of acceptance…of the certainty that all of this matters.
+The horror I feel for the increasing universal chemical palliation of grief is due to the fact that the lessons with which I have recently been gifted.
+Those who choose chemical anesthesia.
+Without enduring the awfulness of the feelings, it’s impossible to reach acceptance, the certainty that all of this matters.

 As a writer, my primary method of coping with what I do not understand is to write about it.

-There are a wide variety of valid measures of coping with stress and anxiety which work great and that I practice on a regular basis: exercise, prayer and meditation, work, distraction via reading, movies and traveling.
+There are a wide variety of valid measures of coping with stress and anxiety which work great.
+I practice them on a regular basis: exercise, prayer and meditation, work, distraction via reading, movies and traveling.

 But this grief flattened me.
 I could do nothing.